VirtusLab/akka-serialization-helper/docs/GUIDE.md

 6. [ashDumpPersistenceSchema sbt task](#ashDumpPersistenceSchema-sbt-task)

 ### Circe Akka Serializer Guide
-The [CirceAkkaSerializer](../circe-akka-serializer/src/main/scala/org/virtuslab/ash/circe/CirceAkkaSerializer.scala) is the main abstract class that you have to extend to use as the Serializer in your application.
-Before extending it, read excellent Javadoc comments available in following files:
+[CirceAkkaSerializer](../circe-akka-serializer/src/main/scala/org/virtuslab/ash/circe/CirceAkkaSerializer.scala) is the main abstract class that you have to extend to use as the Serializer in your application.
+Before extending it, read Javadoc comments available in following files:
 - [CirceAkkaSerializer.scala](../circe-akka-serializer/src/main/scala/org/virtuslab/ash/circe/CirceAkkaSerializer.scala) (the most important starting point / main abstraction)
 - [CirceTraitCodec.scala](../circe-akka-serializer/src/main/scala/org/virtuslab/ash/circe/CirceTraitCodec.scala) (a trait that is extended by CirceAkkaSerializer and has some important `val`s that should be overridden in your code)
 - [Register.scala](../circe-akka-serializer/src/main/scala/org/virtuslab/ash/circe/Register.scala) (helper object with `apply` method that needs to be used in order to register Codecs for serializable type)